CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

 - https://www.atlassian.com/git/tutorials/what-is-version-control
 - https://www.atlassian.com/git/tutorials/syncing

-If you face and issue and are not successful in resolving it using online resources, use the `help forum
+If you face an issue and are not successful in resolving it using online resources, use the `help forum
 <https://www.allanswered.com/community/148/cued-part-ia-computing/>`_.
 Some other useful tutorial can be found at: